anderaa/BioEcon/HDSS_Analysis/HDSS_Analysis_Project/README.txt

 1. Exit Analyses
 	A. constant-only, with separate models for juveniles and adults (adults >= 300 days), then take results and convert to annual probabability of mortality for juveniles and adults
+	B. Some extra analyses that incorporate sex and vaccination status

 2. Reproduction Analyses
 	A. average litters per female per year